phenan/scalalr/README.md

-# ScaLALR : LALR parser generator for embedded DSLs in Scala
+# ScaLALR : Type-Safe Syntax Extension in Scala

 ScaLALR is a parser generator but it generates just a library in Scala.
 You can define and use your own syntax in your Scala project.